scalar-labs/scalardb/schema-loader/README.md

   - For a JDBC database, this tool works on databases(schemas) and tables, also inserts metadata which is required by Scalar DB.
   - Scalar DB metadata for transactions is automatically adds when you set the `transaction` parameter `true` in the schema file.

-There are two ways to specify general cli options in schema-tool.
+There are two ways to specify general cli options in schema-loader.
   - Pass a Scalar DB configuration file, and additional options of database-specific.
   - Pass all the options separately.